swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

     Run `cd ~` to navigate to your Linux home directory.
 Avoid working in `/mnt/*` paths, as cross-filesystem operations cause severe performance bottlenecks when installing packages with pip.

+## State of the MLOps process

+This guide begins with a traditional Jupyter notebook approach.
+You will first explore the notebook, identify its limitations for production use, and then progressively turn it into a reproducible, versioned machine learning pipeline.